Fraunhofer-AISEC/codyze/README.md

 ## Build & Run Codyze

 This repository contains two versions of Codyze, Codyze v2 and Codyze v3.
 It is set up as a separate composite build so both versions can be built separately.
-Please refer to the READMEs in the `codyze-v2` and `codyze-v3` directories for the build instructions.
+Please refer to the READMEs in the `codyze-v2`(https://github.com/Fraunhofer-AISEC/codyze/tree/main/codyze-v2) and `codyze-v3`(https://github.com/Fraunhofer-AISEC/codyze/tree/main/codyze-v3) directories for the concrete build instructions.

 ## Documentation